grayneo/Bash/bin/README.md

-all purpose scripts not only bash ones, it gets added to your my home bin directory.
+all scripts not only bash ones, it gets added to your home bin directory.